 Nereid Shoreline Stabilization

-The Nereid Boat Club, established in 1866, was reconstructed in the 1990s with a bulkhead along its Passaic River shoreline.
+The Nereid Boat Club, established in 1866, was reconstructed in the 1990s with a wooden bulkhead along a contaminated portion of the Passaic River shoreline.
 Not long after its construction, the bulkhead began to deteriorate.
-Also during that time, severe flooding occurred on a more frequent basis in the area.
-Rather than simply reconstructing the failing bulkhead, the Club called on Biohabitats to design a more cost-effective and ecologically sound alternative.
+During that period, severe flooding occurred in the area on a more frequent basis than it had in the past.
+Rather than simply reconstructing the failing bulkhead with a steel bulkhead, Biohabitats was brought on to design a more cost-effective and ecologically sound alternative.

-After a thorough site analysis, which included studies of soil and sediment, Biohabitats discovered that upland stormwater forces, rather than river forces, were compromising the bulkhead.
+After a thorough site analysis, which included studies of soil, sediment, and the remaining wooden bulkhead below-ground, Biohabitats discovered that upland stormwater forces, rather than river forces, were compromising the bulkhead.
+Using living shoreline techniques which included native plantings, the remaining below-ground wooden bulkhead and strategic grading, Biohabitats designed, constructed, and installed a living shoreline to replace the dilapidated bulkhead.
 To resolve the site’s stormwater management problems, Biohabitats designed a natural system featuring a rain garden and a living shoreline.
-Using native plantings, strategic grading, and ecological restoration techniques, Biohabitats designed, constructed, and installed a “living shoreline” to replace the dilapidated bulkhead.
-This new shoreline simultaneously prevents further erosion, enhances stormwater management and local ecology, and restores the river bank to a more natural state.
+The new shoreline, coupled with green infrastructure features, simultaneously prevents further erosion, enhances stormwater management and local ecology, and restores the river bank to a more natural state.